In BESE races, business favorites also money leaders

-Business-backed candidates are sitting on fatter campaign bank accounts in six of seven races for Louisiana's top school board just ahead of the Oct.
+Business-backed candidates are sitting on the fattest campaign bank accounts in six of seven races for Louisiana's top school board ahead of the Oct.
 12 primary, finance reports made available Thursday show.

-Even in the seventh contest -- District 1 in the New Orleans area -- incumbent Jim Garvey, of Metairie, trails two challengers but loaned himself $40,000 last month, boosting his chances for another term.
+Even in the seventh contest – District 1 in the New Orleans area – incumbent Jim Garvey, of Metairie, trails two challengers but loaned himself $40,000 last month for advertising and other expenses, boosting his chances for another term.

 The seven races represent more than half of the 11-member state Board of Elementary and Secondary Education.